 |Description of Project Outputs

 Railway link to Thailand reconstructed Rail links to Sihanoukville port and the port in Phnom Penh rehabilitated and extended Freight facilities in Samrong and Phnom Penh constructed Railway department staffed and operational Affected households living within the railway ROW and stations satisfactorily compensated and assisted

 |Status of Implementation Progress (Outputs, Activities, and Issues)

-Works within the Sihanoukville Port is ongoing.
-The construction of an intermodal terminal in Samrong has been cancelled and as a short-term alternative, the Concessionaire has constructed a hard stand facility at the CWT Dry Port in Phnom Penh, which is now being used for loading and unloading of train cargo.
+About 42 km completed.
+The Sihanoukville container terminal and the railway track at the Sihanoukville port are complete.
+The Government requested removal of the Samrong Intermodal Terminal.
+An amendment to the project scope has been approved by the ADB Board on 3 october 2014.
+As a short-term alternative to the intermodal terminal planned for Samrong, the Concessionaire has constructed a hard stand facility at the CWT Dry Port in Phnom Penh, which is now being used for loading and unloading of train cargo.
 Railway Department's capacity building programs to be able to manage concession is completed.
-Compensation of affected households is ongoing under the expanded income restoration program.
+This is now taken out of the Project scope, upon request of the Government.

 |Status of Development Objectives